-Pelmeni or meat dumplings are extremely popular in Russia, but historically this dish has eastern origin.
-The word "pelmeni" is derived from two words of Finno-Ugric language.
+Pelmeni or meat dumplings are extremely popular in Russia, but historically this dish has an eastern origin.
+The word "pelmeni" is derived from two words of the Finno-Ugric language.
 Ancient men of Perm and Udmurtia called them "pelnyan" or "bread ears".

-For these people, dumplings meant not only delicious meal, but also an important component of the archaic ritual.
+For these people, dumplings meant not only a delicious meal but also an important component of the archaic ritual.
 Sacrifice is a common part of pagan religious practices, and the dumplings were a symbol of sacrificed animals.
 Dumplings were very popular in Siberia and later in the 14th century were discovered by the Russian explorers.

 Frozen meat dumplings are ideal for the cold climate.
 They can be perfectly preserved through the winter without losing their characteristics, and meat, hidden in the dough, does not attract wild animals.